AAHOM/UILDOC/docs/components/pickatool.md

 The Carousel is an infinint loop of entries in a collection with previous and next buttons on the left and right.
 The number of items displayed can be defined as an attribute when calling the carousel function.
 Filtering (to limit items) based on SquareSpace categories is also available via attributes.
-[Learn More](../components/carousel.html).
+[Learn More about carousels](../components/carousel.html).

 ![Alt Carousel](../../assets/images/pickcarousel.jpg "Carousel")